 On October 15, 2020, the District entered into its Fourth Amendment to its ground lease with the current assigned leasee, Key West FL Propco LLC.
 The original ground lease was entered into December 18, 1982 for a term of ninety-nine years.
 The lease receivable is measured as the present value of the future lease payments of \$3,427, with a yearly CPI increase.

-In fiscal years ending September 30, 2023 and 2022, the District recognized \$28,132 in lease revenue and \$26,132 in interest revenue under the lease.
+During the fiscal year ending September 30, 2024, the District recognized \$30,578 in lease revenue and \$26,132 in interest revenue under the lease.